Hickory Point Student Handbook

 School Closings

-If schools should be closed because of an emergency, prior to the start of the school day, parents will be notified through the District’s emergency notification system.
-Parents can expect to receive an automated phone call, email, and text message.
-It is the responsibility of the parent to provide the schools with updated contact information.
-Emergency closing information is also available through the district website, WGN’s Emergency Closing website, local major radio and TV sources and the district’s social media sites.
+If schools should be closed because of an emergency, parents will be notified through the District’s emergency notification system before the start of the school day.
+Parents can expect automated phone calls, emails, and text messages.
+The parent is responsible for providing the schools with updated contact information.
+Emergency closing information is also available through the district website, WGN’s Emergency Closing website, local major radio and TV sources, and the district’s social media sites.
 Please do not call the school during these emergencies.

-In the event of an emergency occurring during the school day while children are in attendance, the Superintendent of Schools will initiate the District emergency notification system.
+If an emergency occurs during the school day while children attend, the Superintendent of Schools will initiate the District emergency notification system.
 Additionally, appropriate action will be taken to ensure the safety of students.

 Emergency Procedures

 Safety is our top priority.
-On-going safety threats to schools exist and challenge our District to constantly evaluate our safety protocols, practices and training.
-Northbrook School District 27 has created a comprehensive emergency preparedness plan designed to protect the students and staff and to respond in the event of a critical incident.
-The emergency preparedness plan follows the National Incident Management System (NIMS) incorporating Incident Command System protocol; which includes training, drills, practices and procedures in order to create a comprehensive emergency response plan.
+Ongoing safety threats to schools exist, and our district is challenged to evaluate our safety protocols, practices, and training constantly.
+Northbrook School District 27 has created a comprehensive emergency preparedness plan to protect the students and staff and respond to a critical incident.
+The emergency preparedness plan follows the National Incident Management System (NIMS), which incorporates the Incident Command System protocol, which includes training, drills, practices, and procedures to create a comprehensive emergency response plan.
 Emergency response drills are practiced with students and staff throughout the school year.

 Video Surveillance